Zion to Bryce Canyon Itinerary (1–3 Days): Best Route, Map & How to Plan Your Trip

 Bryce Canyon at night

-• Get an America The Beautiful National Parks Pass in advance.
-This pass is valid in all US National Parks and many other areas and will give you streamlined access to Zion and Bryce Canyon.
-It will practically pay for itself in 3 days and you can afterwards use it for other parks as well.
+• Get an America The Beautiful National Parks Pass.
+This annual pass is valid in all U.S. national parks and many other areas and will give you streamlined access to Zion and Bryce Canyon.
+It will practically pay for itself when visiting these two parks and you can afterwards use it for other parks as well.

 • Always carry plenty of water.
 Both of these parks are in a desert and there aren’t always lots of places to refill bottles along the trail, so come prepared.